 How can I get information about available internships?

-Contact the M.P.A. internship coordinator, Dr. Barbara Liggett.
-Dr. Liggett will have information on available internships and will be able to help you set one up.
+Contact the M.P.A. internship coordinator, Dr. Udaya Wagle.
+Dr. Wagle will have information on available internships and will be able to help you set one up.
 In addition, as the school is made aware of internship opportunities, they will be posted online.
-If you need an internship, contact Dr. Liggett at least one semester prior to enrolling in PADM 7120.
+If you need an internship, contact Dr. Wagle at least one semester prior to enrolling in PADM 7120.

 How many hours must I work in order to fulfill the internship requirement?